Do you remember playing outside until you were called home for dinner?

 - Teach students about the value of preserving land

 If you’d like to become a sponsor of the Discovery Youth in Nature Program, please contact Laura Mercier by email or at (925) 449-8706.

 We are looking for a few environmental educators to teach classes and lead field trips.
 If you have a flexible schedule and enjoy teaching children about the outdoors, please contact Beryl Anderson by email or at (925) 449-8706.

 - Request the Program for Your School

 The Discovery Youth in Nature Program is designed for fourth grade curriculum standards, so for now, we are only able to offer the program to fourth grade classes.
 Our current goal is to reach all of the fourth grade classrooms in Livermore, and then expand our program to the rest of the Tri-Valley.
-If you would like to request the Discovery Youth in Nature Program for your classroom or school, please contact Kellie Hayes by email or at (925) 449-8706.
+If you would like to request the Discovery Youth in Nature Program for your classroom or school, please contact Patti Cole by email or at (925) 449-8706.